zimoun/bempp-conda/README.md

 Therefore, it is possible that these recipes do not work as they are.

+Works on Linux: Ubuntu LTS and Debian stable/testing.

 How to download and install Miniconda
 =====================================